Golden State Warriors: 2014–2019: The dynasty

 The Warriors reached the NBA Finals for the second consecutive year, facing a rematch against the Cleveland Cavaliers.
 The Warriors won three of the first four games of the 2016 NBA Finals, but the Cavaliers made a comeback to tie the series at three wins apiece.
 Draymond Green was suspended for Game Five of the series, and Curry was ejected from Game Six.
 In Game Seven, the Warriors lost the series on their home court, earning the distinction of becoming the first team to lose the NBA Finals after having led three games to one.

 July 2016 featured a series of significant player transactions.
 On July 4, 2016, Kevin Durant announced he was leaving the Oklahoma City Thunder to sign a two-year contract with the Golden State Warriors.
 On July 7, Durant signed his contract, which gave the Warriors a fourth All-NBA player on their team.
 The Durant signing made the Warriors prohibitive favorites to win the 2017 NBA championship, according to oddsmakers.
 On July 9, 2016, free-agent forward Harrison Barnes signed with the Dallas Mavericks.
 Centers Festus Ezeli and Marreese Speights left the Warriors for other teams, as did guard Leandro Barbosa.
 Center Andrew Bogut was traded, along with a future second-round pick, to the Dallas Mavericks in exchange for a future conditional second-round pick.
 Veteran power forward David West signed with the Warriors, as did free-agent center Zaza Pachulia.

 The Warriors posted many notable achievements during the 2016–17 regular season.
 On November 7, 2016, Stephen Curry set the NBA record for most 3-pointers in a game with 13, in a 116–106 win over the Pelicans.
 On December 5, 2016, Klay Thompson scored 60 points in 29 minutes, in a 142–106 victory over the Pacers.
 In doing so, Thompson became the first player in NBA history to score 60 or more points in fewer than 30 minutes of playing time.
 Stephen Curry, Kevin Durant, Draymond Green, and Klay Thompson were all named to the 2017 NBA All-Star Game, making the Warriors only the eighth team in NBA history to have four All-Stars.
 On February 10, 2017, Draymond Green recorded a triple-double with 12 rebounds, 10 assists, and 10 steals, becoming the first player in NBA history to post a triple-double with fewer than 10 points.
 On March 2, 2017, the Warriors' streak for most games without back-to-back losses ended at 146 with a 94–87 loss to the Chicago Bulls.
 The streak eclipsed the previous record of 95 held by the Utah Jazz.

+Kevin Durant won back-to-back Finals MVPs during the Warriors' 2017 and 2018 championship seasons.